cloudposse/atmos/website/docs/design-patterns/layered-stack-configuration.md

 # Layered Stack Configuration

-The **Layered Stack Configuration** design pattern describes the mechanism of grouping Atmos components by category or function, adding the groups of components to layers, and importing the layers into top-level Atmos stacks.
+The **Layered Stack Configuration** Design Pattern describes the mechanism of grouping Atmos components by category or function, adding the groups of components to layers, and importing the layers into top-level Atmos stacks.

 Each layer imports or configures a set of related Atmos components.
 Each Atmos component belongs to just one layer.